mlrun/demos/getting-started.md

 For are cases where you may find the need to store large amounts of data, it is best to consider an object storage, such as [**Azure Blob Storage**](https://azure.microsoft.com/en-us/services/storage/blobs/).
 In case you need you need to access data using different patterns, check out [**MongoDB Atlas**](https://www.mongodb.com/cloud/atlas).

-Iguazio is offering access to its multi-model data layer for storing and analyzing various types of data structures — such as NoSQL ("key-value") tables, time-series databases (TSDB), data streams, binary objects, and files.
-This is commonly referred to as **V3IO**.
-You can your assigned V3IO data layer by specifying the `V3IO_API`, `V3IO_USERNAME` and `V3IO_ACCESS_KEY` environment variables.
-Send an email to <hackathon@iguazio.com> to obtain your credentials.
+If you choose to run your own cluster, but would like access to the multi-model in-memory data layer (V3IO), you can configure your assigned V3IO data layer credentials by specifying the `V3IO_API`, `V3IO_USERNAME` and `V3IO_ACCESS_KEY` environment variables. [send us an email](mailto:hackathon@iguazio.com>) and we will give you the credentials to this environment.

 If you have other specific data access needs, define these requirements first, it is very likely you'll find an open-source project or a service that can be used for your project.